davdma/floodmaps/README.md

 ![image](https://github.com/davdma/floodmaps/assets/42689743/91799a7d-6fa8-4c04-b3c5-9f1a565b8e59)
 **Figure 2:** Labeling flood images through GIMP software.

-I developed a workflow with step by step instructions that uses QGIS, Google Open Street View and the supplementary rasters for producing accurate hand labeled water masks from the collected data.
+I developed a workflow with step by step instructions that uses GIMP (for pixel labelling), QGIS (for raster projection), and Globus (for file transfer) that uses the context from Google Satellite and supplementary rasters for producing accurate hand labeled water masks from the collected data.
+This has been successfully used by other Argonne interns and staff for contributing high quality labels to the dataset.

 **Instructions can be viewed here:** [pdf](https://1drv.ms/b/s!Aq3V83mBle0dvhMcZAiCh04A59--?e=IdSswS)